-11The residential portion must comprise at least 33% of the total floor area in the rehabilitated property.
-12A project is considered affordable if: (1) at least 20% of the units are affordable rental units or (2) 10% are affordable homeownership units.
+9The residential portion must comprise at least 33% of the total floor area in the rehabilitated property.
+10A project is considered affordable if: (1) at least 20% of the units are affordable rental units or (2) 10% are affordable homeownership units.
 A unit is affordable if it costs a moderate-income household no more than 30% of its income.
 A household falls into this category if it earns no more than the median income of the town where the unit is located.

-- Historic home rehabilitation: PA 99-173 established the credit.
-PA 13-266 expands the credit by making the credit available statewide, reducing the minimum amount that must be spent, and increasing the maximum amount of the credit that businesses may claim when contributing to nonprofits rehabilitating historic homes.
-PA 14-217 requires that 70% of the credits annually be reserved for rehabilitating historic homes in the 24 municipalities designated as "regional centers" in the state's current five-year plan of conservation and development. - Historic structure rehabilitation: PA 06-186 established the credit.
+- municipalities designated as "regional centers" in the state's current fiveyear plan of conservation and development. - Historic structure rehabilitation: PA 06-186 established the credit.
 PA 14-217 specified that no credits may be reserved under this program effective July 1, 2014. - Historic preservation: PA 07-250 established the credit and specified that the first 3-year period for which the credit is available is FY 09 through FY 11.
 PA 14-217 specified that no credits may be reserved under this program effective July 1, 2014. - Historic rehabilitation: PA 14-217 established the credit.

-Fiscal Estimates: \$700,000 in FY 16 and FY 17 (cumulative).
+Fiscal Estimates: \$4 million in FY 18 and FY 19 (cumulative).